uviclibraries/genai-notebooklm/7-k-12-educators.md

 activity sequence with timing, and one formative assessment idea.
 ```

-> **Important:** Always review any lesson plan or student-facing material Google Notebook generates before using it.
+> **Important:** Always review any lesson plan or student-facing material Gemini Notebook generates before using it.
 Check for factual accuracy, age-appropriateness, and alignment with your actual curriculum outcomes.
-Google Notebook does not know your students, your school context, or your specific curriculum documents unless you upload them.
+Gemini Notebook does not know your students, your school context, or your specific curriculum documents unless you upload them.

 {: .step}